oznogon/gattaibushido-public/rules/03_basic_play.md

 Your **Hand** is a collection of cards that you keep to yourself, hidden from the rest of the players.
 The majority of your Plays will come from this Hand.
 The Hand is a transient resource which frequently fluctuates throughout a session as you play conflicts and gain power from cards and events.

-All players have a Minimum Hand as follows:
+All players have a Hand size determined as follows:

-* **Pilots:** Your Minimum Hand starts at Two (2) cards, and only a handful of game effects will increase that minimum.
+* **Pilots:** Your max Hand is determined by your Team's position on the Harmony scale, and only a handful of game effects will alter that.
-* **Coach:** Your Minimum Hand is set at the number of Pilots participating in the session.
+* **Coach:** Your max Hand is set at the number of Pilots participating in the session.

-While you may frequently have more cards in your ever-fluctuating Hand, if you ever hold *fewer* than your Minimum at any time outside of an active conflict, you can choose to immediately draw up to your Minimum.
+During active conflicts, your current Hand size may fluctuate wildly as cards are drawn, played, and discarded.
+Between conflicts, if you ever hold either *fewer* or *more* than your max Hand, you must either draw back up or discard back down to max, respectively.

 ### Deck